 No matter where you are located or what the circumstances may be, child custody cases are some of the most delicate cases in existence.
 This is largely due to the fact that children are innocent parties and yet, are ultimately the ones who are most affected by the ruling or judgment being decreed by the court.
 Fortunately, if you live in the SLC area and looking for Top-Rated Child Custody Attorneys in Utah, Award-winning Utah Attorney David Pedrazas is a seasoned professional who can help get your concerns heard and lead the way to an amicable resolution to the situation.

-If you are facing a difficult divorce, and/or child custody or child support issues, you need a family law attorney with an outstanding track record.
+If you are facing a difficult divorce, and/or child custody or child support issues, you need the Best Child Support Attorney in Utah.